dcunited001/dcunited001.github.io/_posts/2016-07-17-illegal-immigration-is-painful-for-everyone.md

         - someone may manipulate the system into getting a free plane ticket to basically anywhere they want
         - that's probably not actually such a serious threat though.
+      - this one has national security written all over it

+#### (10) Burden of Cost is on Taxpayers

 - (10) the burden of cost to monitor and deport is placed on taxpayers
       - who can't be sure that there is a coherent strategy for actual resolution
       - this forms a bureaucracy, who's budget from year-to-year